 Impact Benefit & Sustainability

-As required by law, Futura published its Benefit Report for 2021, containing the targets achieved and to be achieved, the impact assessment according to the BIA and the targets for 2022.
+As required by law, Futura has published its Benefit Report for 2022, containing goals achieved and to be achieved, impact assessment according to the BIA, and goals for 2023.

 The pursuit of not only economic, but also environmental and social sustainability (according to ESG criteria) is now increasingly pressing and unavoidable for companies.